knotsid/knotsid/README.md

 **`Digital Craftsman (Web Developer / Frontend Developer)`**

 ☑️ Hello there!
-I'm a self-taught Software-Engineer building the best version of myself one step at a time.
+I'm a self-taught Frontend Developer building the best version of myself one step at a time.

 ☑️ All projects are built from ground up, with the aim of getting better at frontend..